MalayAgr/generative-ai-with-llms-notes/markdown/Week 3/Reinforcement Learning From Human Feedback/Reinforcement Learning From Human Feedback (RLHF).md

 - Initially, the agent takes a random action which leads to a new state.
 - From this state, the agent proceeds to explore subsequent states through further actions.

+  > [!NOTE]
-  > **Note**: The series of actions and corresponding states form a playout, often called a rollout.
+  The series of actions and corresponding states form a playout, often called a rollout.

 - As the agent accumulates experiences, it gradually uncovers actions that yield the highest long-term rewards, ultimately leading to success in the game.